OlfatSeid/Building-A-RAG-System/README.md

 4. Contextual Generation: The retrieved context is appended to the query and passed to the LLM for generation.
 #### To use the Contextual Compression Retriever, you'll need:
-- a base retriever
+- a base retriever.
-- a Document Compressor
+- a Document Compressor.
-The Contextual Compression Retriever passes queries to the base retriever, takes the initial documents and passes them through the Document Compressor.
+ The Contextual Compression Retriever passes queries to the base retriever, takes the initial documents and passes them through the
+ Document Compressor.
 The Document Compressor takes a list of documents and shortens it by reducing the contents of documents or dropping documents altogether.

          compressor = LLMChainExtractor.from_llm(llm)
          compression_retriever = ContextualCompressionRetriever(